 How do you do that?
 Well, that’s a big topic that I can’t cover here, so one of my first recommendations is to register for my best-selling Mend the Marriage program, which you can try risk-free for 60 days.

-The program is basically a comprehensive guide to turning your relationship around — even if your spouse is unwilling to put in the effort, or has already said they want a divorce — and it will give you a clear plan to put the marriage back on the right track.
-Click here to see all the details and register now to get started within the next 5 minutes…
+Mend the Marriage is a comprehensive guide to turning your relationship around–even if your spouse is unwilling to put in the effort, or has already said they want a divorce–and it will give you a clear plan to put the marriage back on the right track.
+Click here to see all the details and register now to get started within the next 5 minutes.

 RELATED: The Truth About Marriage Counseling